Irvinehimself/Irvines-Firejail-Extras/README.md

 * \# This profile will be automatically replaced when an upstream profile becomes available.

 #### Local customisations
 Currently, most of my local customisations are concerned with globally enabling apparmor confinement and/or disabling internet connectivity.
 However, I have recently started work on strengthening internet connected profiles.
+The intention is to make these customisations **very** restrictive, while mainlining basic functionality like for example, (in the case of browsers,) video and sound across a wide spectrum of websites.

 The following `.local` files have potentially useful customisations which strengthen their respective upstream profiles:
 ```